Health in Flames – Dr. Vimal George

 Steve Washuta: I want to tell all the personal trainers and fitness professionals out there, which is the vast majority of my audience, that this book is so useful for you because these are our clients.
 Most of our clients that we work with are people who have the money to work with us.
 And if they have the money to work with us, they’re not always treating their body in the right way.

 They’re the people who are working 55 hours a week.
-They’re the people who are maybe hitting it hard on the weekends that weekend warrior as far as going out and partying and they live different lifestyles, and it’s important that we know and that we can help our clients from sort of a wholesome perspective, right?
+They’re the people who are maybe hitting it hard on the weekends.
+That weekend warrior as far as going out and partying and they live different lifestyles.
+It’s important that we know and that we can help our clients from sort of a wholesome perspective, right?
 That we’re not just helping them for that one hour in the gym.
-We understand their lifestyles and how we can maybe even coax them into saying, Hey, I know you’ve canceled on me twice, Larry, but you have to understand, if you’re canceling on me, you’re also canceling on your health.
+We understand their lifestyles.
+And how we can maybe even coax them into saying, Hey, I know you’ve canceled on me twice, Larry, but you have to understand, if you’re canceling on me, you’re also canceling on your health.
 But you decide to stay that one hour extra work all the time.

 And not coming to me means you’re prioritizing your money over your health long-term, which is going to lead to diseases, which is going to lead to a bad relationship with your family and things of this nature.
 Right.
 So it’s, it is imperative that we understand that we have to hold our clients accountable, we have to understand their lifestyles.
 And that’s why I think this book is very fitting for fitness professionals to reach.